hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   bytes roster_hash = 1;

   /**
+   * A number representing consensus order.<br/>
-   * The sequence number is the order in which the mapped value came to consensus for the given roster hash.
+   * This declares the order in which the mapped value came to consensus.
    */
   uint64 sequence_number = 2;
 }